Nic-T/google-homepage/README.md

-In my first project i will build a google like homepage in HTML and CSS.
+My first project for the odin project.
+A simple copy of the google home page.